Char-Hunt/Learning-Info-Sec/README.md

 ##
 ⚡PROJECTS:⚡
-- 🔭Safeguard information
+- 🔭Safeguarding digital information
-- 🔭Digital and physical assets
+  - Digital and physical assets
   - Principle of least privilege
   - The data lifecycle
   - Information privacy: Regulations and compliance